Alytus: History

 The first historical record of Alytus dates back to 1377, when it was mentioned in the Chronicles of Wigand of Marburg under the name of Aliten.
 According to the chronicle the spot was occupied by a small, wooden fortress guarding the Lithuanian frontier with the Teutonic Order.
 The fort and the surrounding village gradually grew, despite being frequently a target of raids of both the Lithuanians and the Teutons.
 The Treaty of Lake Melno left the town on the Teutonic side of the border, but it was retaken soon afterwards.
-On 15 June 1581 Grand Duke of Lithuania and King of Poland Stefan Batory granted the town the city rights based on the Magdeburg Law.
+On 15 June 1581, Stephen Báthory, the Grand Duke of Lithuania and King of Poland, granted the town the city rights based on the Magdeburg Law.
 The event is celebrated as the Alytus Day.

 Until the Partitions of the Polish–Lithuanian Commonwealth the town was a part of the Trakai Voivodeship of the Grand Duchy of Lithuania and a notable center of commerce on the Nemunas river, serving as the main route for export goods from Lithuania proper.
 The town was also important as the place where one of the royal economic offices was located.
 In the third partition of Poland and Lithuania, in 1795, the town was divided between the Russian Empire and the Kingdom of Prussia.
 During the Napoleonic Wars, following the Treaty of Tilsit, the western part was ceded to the Duchy of Warsaw.
 After the Congress of Vienna it became part of the duchy's successor state, the Kingdom of Poland.
-Although the state was tied with a personal union with Russia, both parts of the town remained completely separate until the January Uprising of 1863.
+Although the semi-autonomous state was tied with a personal union with Russia, both parts of the town remained completely separate until the January Uprising of 1863.
 After that date, the autonomy of Poland was liquidated, but both parts of the town remained governed separately.

-In the late 19th century the town was incorporated into a chain of Russian fortified garrisons along the border with East Prussia.
-It was tied with the rest of the world by a railway and a new road.
-In addition, the tsarist authorities constructed several barracks and an Eastern Orthodox church (in modern times converted to a Catholic church).
+During the late 19th century, the town became part of a chain of Russian military garrisons stationed along the East Prussian border.
+It was integrated into the wider transport network through the addition of a new railway line and road.
+Furthermore, to advance the Russification policies of the era, the Tsarist administration constructed military barracks and an Eastern Orthodox church, which was later reconsecrated as a Catholic church.
 However, despite the fortification effort by the Russians, during World War I the Central Powers managed to capture the town intact, without any major skirmish.
 In 1915 the town was incorporated into the so-called Ober Ost and both parts were once again united into a single administrative entity for the first time since 1795.